tbklang/documentation/docs/language/31-grammar.md

-The grammar for the language is still a work in progress and may take some time to become concrete but every now and then I update this page to add more to it or fix any incongruencies with the parser's actual implementation.
+The grammar for the language is still a work in progress and may take some time to become concrete but every now and then I update this page to add more to it or fix any incongruencies with the parser’s actual implementation.
 The grammar starts from the simplest building blocks and then progresses to the more complex (heavily composed) ones and these are placed into sections whereby they are related.